 An SEO pillar strategy is the best way to win at content marketing in 2021.
 Content pillars are a novel type of content strategy framework that involves the creation and tactical interlinking of related pieces of content.
 This type of content strategy framework allows your business to harness its industry knowledge and share what they know with the world, and in turn, increase website search engine rankings.

 What are content pillars?

 There are three types of pillar pages and related content: the main pillar, sub-pillars, and supporting blogs.
 The main pillar should be titled the general, short-tail keyword you’re covering as a topic and should be an ultimate guide that is over 3,000 words.
-The supporting pillars should be tilted slightly longer-tail keywords that dive deeper into subjects talked about in the main pillar.
+The sub-pillars should be titled slightly longer-tail keywords that dive deeper into subjects talked about in the main pillar.
 These should be about 2,000-2,500 words.
 Supporting both the main pillar and sub-pillars are a series of blogs that have titles in the form of long-tail, commonly-asked questions about a subtopic.
 These blogs should be about 750 words.

 The format of a content pillar strategy can be fairly straightforward, but the more difficult question is “How many content pillars should you have?”
 Let’s dive into this question to see how many pillars you should have and what those pillar pages should look like.